cmuarborist/cmuarborist-core/README.md

 Get the embeddings of each node text.
 You can use your favorite embedding method.
-The following constructs FastText embeddings with the [Flair](https://github.com/flairNLP/flair) library:
+The following constructs FastText embeddings with the [Flair](https://github.com/flairNLP/flair) library and stores them in `data/wordnet/mammal_vocab_fasttext_embeddings.csv`:
 ```
 virtualenv --python=python3 env3
 source env3/bin/activate